Is mechanical breakdown car insurance worth it?

 There are a few key differences between mechanical breakdown coverage and an extended warranty.
 MBI allows you to choose the repair facility you'd like to use — with an extended mechanical warranty, you must use the approved repair facility in order for the warranty to cover the costs.
 Another difference includes the way you pay for and purchase the products.
 Extended warranties are often paid for with lump sum fees and can be relatively pricey up front.
 Mechanical breakdown insurance costs are added to insurance premiums as a monthly fee.

-Deciding which option is best for you depends on your needs.
+Like much in the insurance industry, deciding which option is best for you depends on your needs.
 Not every auto insurance company provides mechanical breakdown coverage.
 If they do, it may be offered through a third party.

 Let’s break down some of the companies providing mechanical breakdown insurance coverage in some form or another.